galanoblcu/iesdocs-pub1/README.md

-# Iesdocs
+# About this repo
-This is a private, or a hidden repository for doc migration test in IES Docs team.
-Take it as a playground for fun!!!
+This is a public repository for doc migration test in IES Docs team.
+Content in this repo is mostly cloned from https://github.com/galanoblcu/iesdocs, as the Gitkraken limits the operation on Github private repos to users with copyleft license.

 ## Folder